Written byRivers Wong

 To resolve the redundant Macintosh HD - Data volume issue, the common way is to delete it.
 But before you take action, you should recover data from the redundant volume with iBoysoft Data Recovery for Mac to avoid permanent data loss.

-Note: The redundant volume usually the Macintosh HD - Data - Data volume.
+Note: The redundant volume is usually the Macintosh HD - Data - Data volume.
 Or, it's the second or unmounted Macintosh HD - Data volume on the left sidebar in Disk Utility.

 Then, you can delete the redundant Macintosh HD - Data volume as below: